Med0kin/BETA-Humanoid-robot/README.md

 ### Programming language

 The programming language of choice for the project is Python.
 This decision was made because of its ease of use, large community, many libraries and frameworks and cross-platform compatilibity.
-Additionally, Python is a versatile language that can be used to develop a wide range of applications, including those that are used for the control of the robot's servos, the implementation of its vision system, and the development of its speech recognition and speech-to-text capabilities.
+Additionally, Python is a versatile language that can be used to develop a wide range of applications, including those that are used for the control of the robot's servos, the implementation of its vision system, and the development of its speech recognition capabilities.

 ### Used libraries